 How can I find my score or get my credit report?

-Knowing your credit rating is a great way to stay in control of your finances.
+Knowing your credit score is a great way to stay in control of your finances.
 It’s easy to do as well.
 You can use SocietyOne’s free Credit Score service to check your rating and gain access to additional features and benefits.